snitgit/snitgit.github.io/_posts/notebooks/2022-10-14-CPU_RISC_V_Layout_multi_university_wafer.md

 Singularity image is shared at */shared/software/singularity/images/openlane.sif*.
 With given container image you can modify "Makefile" to mount software for your physcial desing.

 If you want to start design and simulation then it is short introduction to __Verilator__ [7-8]

-# Hope this help someone.
-It is aim to acknowledgment back country that let me through the journey from aboard.

 ## References:
 1. OpenROAD project